domchido/Emmodaily/README.rst

 Tips for keeping soccer players in shape during the summer
 ==========================================================
-After a long season in which most teams play between 30 and 40 games per year comes the holiday period, this period is called舠off-season舡, is a necessary period for both players and the club, but produces physiological decline in the players who later in the return may affect us.
+After a long season in which most teams play between 30 and 40 games per year comes the holiday period, this period is called “off-season”, is a necessary period for both players and the club, but produces physiological decline in the players who later in the return may affect us.

 This period usually consists of between 4 and 6 weeks normally, and it is very important both to rest and disconnect from football activity, how to maintain small routines, which do not cost much time or sacrifice to the players to return to the preseason in an optimal state.